joroni/sprest/index.md

 *Please report issues.
 I am constantly updating/fixing/testing to make this library better.*

 ## Benefits:
-* Intellisense
+* Ability to control the order of asynchronous requests
-* Easy to develop against the SharePoint REST API
+* Ability to generate request urls for NodeJS applications
-* Easier to execute requests against the host web from a SharePoint Hosted App
+* Easy to execute requests to/from the App/Host web
-* Ability to control the order of the requests executed against the server
+* Full intellisense for the REST API
 * PowerShell-Like experience in the browser console
 * Create SharePoint solution assets through a configuration file
-    * Content Types (TBD - To Be Developed)
+    * Content Types
     * Fields
     * Lists
     * User Custom Actions